catspeed-cc/releasehelper-menu/README.md

 - run `git clone https://github.com/catspeed-cc/releasehelper-menu.git /path/to/where/you/want/rh-menu`
 - run `echo "export PATH=${PATH}:/path/to/where/you/put/rh-menu" | tee -a ~/.bashrc`
-- run `./rh-menu` from inide sd-webui-forge-docker or sd-webui-reforge-docker repository
+- run `rh-menu` from inide sd-webui-forge-docker or sd-webui-reforge-docker repository

 It is now in your PATH / .bashrc